-This past summer we were able to go on a big road trip around the American Southwest while seeing many of the best slot canyons in Utah along the way, and afterwards we put together this slot canyon Utah guide!
+Last year we were able to go on a big road trip around the American Southwest while seeing many of the best slot canyons in Utah along the way, and afterwards we put together this slot canyon Utah guide and map!

-Slot canyons are natural rock passageways with all different colors of red, yellow, pink, and purple, and some of them are so tight and awkward you have to walk sideways or crawl, like an adult playground.
+Slot canyons are natural rock passageways with all different colors of red, yellow, pink, and purple, and some of them are so tight and awkward you have to walk sideways or crawl, like a playground for grownups.
 It’s a fun and unique hiking challenge.

 What Is A Slot Canyon?

 A slot canyon is a narrow canyon passageway formed in rock (usually sandstone) that has been eroded by water over time, eventually creating a keyhole-like crack in the rock that is just wide enough for a person to fit through.

 There are more than 1,000 slot canyons in the deserts of Utah, which actually has the densest collection of slot canyons in the world.
 Some of them are difficult to navigate and require technical skills, but many of them are family friendly and easy for beginners to hike.

 Side note: Always be aware of the weather forecast before entering a slot canyon.
 Do not enter if rain is in the forecast, even if it’s outside of your immediate area.
 Flash flooding can be very dangerous in a slot canyon.

 15 Best Slot Canyons In Utah